wrewsama/obsidian-vault/Interview Notes/Theory/Python.md

 Similarly, mutable objects like `list` are unhashable as `[1,2] == [1,2]` (i.e. equality is determined by value), but if you add 2 different lists to a set, they will hash to different slots, but then if you modify one to 'equal' the other, we will have duplicates in the set, which is not allowed
 -  while python allows you to make a custom class that hashes based on a mutable field, (e.g. calling `hash(str(field)))` ), this same issue could occur
 - however, it's okay to use the default implementations of eq and hash as the address for an object is immutable

+## Method Resolution Order
+- for multiple inheritance
+- searching for a method begins with the class itself, and then for parent classes from left to right
+- kind of like a dfs